mthuurne/retroasm/docs/instruction-set.md

 A mode definition uses the syntax below:

     mode <type> <name>
-    <opcode> . <mnemonic> . <semantics> . <context>
+    <encoding> . <mnemonic> . <semantics> . <context>

 The type in the header is the type for expressions the semantics field.
 For modes defining register sets and addressing modes this will be a reference type, such as `u8&` for 8-bit registers and I/O, while for modes defining immediates or conditions this will be a value type, such as `u16` for 16-bit immediates and `u1` (Boolean) for conditions.

 There can be as many dot-separated lines as necessary to define all entries of a mode, creating a 4-column table.

-The opcode field contains the literals used to encode the operand in instruction opcodes.
-This is typically not a full instruction opcode, but only the bits that encode for example the register to operate on.
-If the opcode field is empty, it is interpreted as the zero-width bit string (value of type `u0`).
+The encoding field contains the literals used to encode the operand in instructions.
+This is typically not a full instruction, but only the bits that for example select the register to operate on.
+If the encoding field is empty, it is interpreted as the zero-width bit string (value of type `u0`).

 The mnemonic field contains the syntax used in assembly language.
 It is split into words and symbols.
 Whitespace can be used to separate words and is otherwise ignored.
 Words consist of one or more letters, numbers and underscores.
 All characters that are not whitespace and not allowed in words are considered symbols, which each such character being an individual symbol.
 For example `ld (hl),R` is split into the word `"ld"`, the symbol `'('`, the word `"hl"`, the symbol `')'`, the symbol `','` and the word `"R"`.